miklevin/MikeLev.in/_posts/2025-01-09-peak-data-musk-sutskever-wrong.md

 ---

-## Setting the Stage
+## The Personal Story

+> So much for the research.
+Now for the personal stuff.
+You can tell AI Research
+> when you read it, can't you?
+Well, the rest is right from my keyboard to the
+> Web -- the candid genuine sort of stuff that's becoming rarer and rarer.

-I am here to do the best work of my life.
-That is the reason I am at where I am working where I'm working now.
+I am at my current place of employment to do the best work of my life.
+My intent to do this is the reason I am there.
 The enterprise crawling problems my employer solves have are complementary to the ones I'm addressing with LLM-guided crawling.
 They do vastly large crawls, on the order of millions of pages, executing JavaScript all the way.
 I do shallow crawls with an LLM riding shotgun, commenting along the way like Statler and Waldorf.
 Or perhaps like the mystery science theater 3000 peanut gallery.
 But that's the present.
 Let's talk about the past and why peak data theory is bullshit.